Andean Region, Venezuela

-The Andean Region is one of the 10 administrative regions in which Venezuela was divided for its development plans in 1969.
+The Andean Region (Región de los Andes) is one of the nine administrative regions of Venezuela.
+It comprises the states of Barinas, Mérida, Táchira, and Trujillo, as well as the Páez Municipality in Apure.

+This region borders the Zulian Region to the northwest, the Central-Western Region to the north, the Central Region to the northeast, and the Llanos Region to the east.
+It also shares an international border with Colombia to the south and west.

 Description

-The region is composed by the states of Mérida, Táchira, Trujillo and Barinas and is located straddling the Andes Mountain Range.
-Except for the people of the Llanos in Eastern Barinas, natives from this region are usually referred to as "gochos".
+Natives from this region are usually referred to as “Gochos,” except for the people of the Llanos in Eastern Barinas.

 It has a total population of 3,607,720 and a density of 39,84 people per square kilometer.
 The Andean region makes up a mountain-like system with moors, lagoons, valleys, towns and many churches, and within these places it is possible to experience a wide variety of weather, like: mild, gelid, dry, humid and warm weather.

 In its total area of 90.552 km2; savannah landscapes, rain forests, gelid desert zones with desert-like vegetation and moors of perpetual snow can be seen.
 This region is known for having significantly more tempered weather than the rest of the country.

 The largest city in this region is San Cristóbal in Táchira State.

 Its maximum elevation sits at 4,978 metres above sea level, and the minimum at the mean sea level.

 Its major natural attractions are the moors and the high mountains.
 Actually, the Venezuelan Andean region has the Mérida state in it, which has the highest elevation in the country at 4,978 metres with the Bolívar Mountain.